BenMiller0/BenMiller0/README.md

 Enhanced website usability by modifying and developing JavaScript and Python scripts, as demonstrated by streamlined content management and maintenance workflows, while using Git for version control in a large-scale team environment.
 Worked on the development and maintenance of a website receiving 2,000+ unique daily visitors by leveraging JavaScript and other web development tools, as shown by consistent site reliability.

-**Technical Software Lead, Project in a Box at UCSD**
-*Jun.
-2024 – Present*
-Designed and led the technical architecture for a full-stack web event check-in application with integrated hardware components.
-Accomplished seamless event check-ins via ESP 32 sending data to a web application, measured by increased efficiency in event logistics and enhanced attendee experience.

 **Software Engineering Lead & President, Themed Entertainment Association at UCSD**
 *Jun.
 2024 – Present*
 Accomplished leadership of the organization’s software development initiatives via Agile methodologies and collaborative sprints, as reflected by successful deployment of software-based projects at on-campus events and on-time project milestones.